Natural Consequences You Should Allow Your Children To Experience

 When choosing a logical consequence, it’s not a good idea to punish the child for the current misbehavior plus one more from the past.

 For example, if the child is in trouble for forgetting to feed the cat, then the logical consequence should be that the responsibility for feeding the cat is no longer theirs until they are old enough and ready for it.

 However, if the child is in trouble for forgetting to feed the cat and the parent says you may never play with the cat again because clearly, you don’t care about him since you forget to feed him all the time, then this punishment is not logical.

-This response also mentions past behavior, and is really not helpful or relevant at all.
+This response also mentions past behavior and is not helpful or relevant at all.

 Logical consequences are presented calmly